from whence we came—

 you may say that we were wise.

-This poem was previously called Magi but was renamed to remove confusion with the sequence Magi to which it belongs.
+This poem was originally entitled Magi but was renamed to remove confusion with the name of the sequence to which it belongs.